culturesofknowledge/emplaces/design/display.md

 ## Preferred Place Name; alternative names

-The default/preferred place name and its alternate names will come from the reference gazetteer.
-All alternative names and their labels will be stored and indexed but only some will be displayed.
+The default/preferred place name and its alternate names (toponyms) will come from the reference gazetteer but only a subset of unique names will be displayed.

 For example, while we can allow users to search for and find places using a Persian transliteration of a place (Opole: اوپوله) there is no need to display this particular transliteration in the list of alternative names.
 For the display list, alternative names will be drawn from a short list of major European languages and historical forms (i.e. Latin).
 Next, the list of alternative names will be compared with one or more additional gazetteers.
 From this these lists, a merged set of unique alternative names will finally be shown.
-This is to avoid having to list multiple, identical instances of e.g 'Opole' for the many language transliterations supported by GeoNames.
-The language label(s) for an alternative name should be revealed on mouseover.
+This is to avoid having to list multiple, identical instances of e.g. 'Opole' for the many language transliterations supported by GeoNames.

 ## Current Hierarchy